Skip to content

 Look after breathing patterns, stress and sleep so the oral environment stays moist, calm and ready to repair.

-• Consistent, gentle brushing: Using a soft-bristled brush and a comfortable pressure helps remove plaque without damaging enamel or gums.
+• Consistent, gentle brushing: Using a soft-bristled brush and comfortable pressure helps remove plaque without damaging enamel or gums.

 • Cleaning between teeth: Floss, interdental brushes or other appropriate tools help disrupt plaque where toothbrush bristles cannot reach.